 - fruits that contain antioxidants, such as cherries, strawberries, and blueberries

 - foods that are high in vitamin C, such as citrus and bell peppers

 - sweet potatoes

 - foods with plenty of vitamin E, like wheat germ and avocados

-Stress can aggravate flare-ups for many skin conditions, and SD is no exception.
+Stress can aggravate flare-ups for many skin conditions, including seborrheic dermatitis.
 Try to be mindful of what triggers you in particular.

 To keep from triggering a flare-up, avoid wearing wool caps and sweaters.
 Instead, opt for fabrics like cotton and silk.

 The following may help

 - Wash affected areas regularly with a mild shampoo.

 - Avoid styling gels and hair sprays during a flare.